Philosophunculist/map-queue-module/README.md

 - Prevent the same map being queued multiple times in a row (maybe).
 - Command to see the map queue (if the module becomes official).
 - Currently if a mapId is invalid the map is just skipped.
 Validation when the map is queued and feedback would be better.

-**How to use this script:**\
-To run this script you must have permissions in a tribehouse.
-In the tribehouse type /lua then paste all the text in map_queue.lua (found above) into the pop up and press submit.